 Begin the Writing Process

-- Break the prompt down into sections looking for the specific elements required in each prompt and the required information.
+- Break the prompt down into sections, looking for the specific elements required in each section and the required information.

 - Determine if the essay should be based on research or self-analysis.